-- 1. Reduce Administrative Staff Funding is reduced for administrative staffing positions at the Special Commitment Center (SCC). - 2.
-Reduce SCC Programs - The SCC will reduce funding for a number of programs including mailroom services, visitor center hours, recreation programming, clinical internships, and Advanced Registered Nurse Practitioner nursing services. - 3.
-Fund McNeil Island Operations - Funding is provided to the SCC to take over island operations.
+1. Reduce Administrative Staff - Funding is reduced for administrative staffing positions at the Special Commitment Center (SCC).

+2. Reduce SCC Programs - Funding is reduced for a variety of programs including mailroom services, visitor center hours, recreation programming, clinical internships, and Advanced Registered Nurse Practitioner nursing services.

+3. Fund McNeil Island Operations - Funding is provided to the SCC to take over island operations.
 The Department of Corrections currently funds the staff necessary for marine and island operations.
-McNeil Island Corrections Center is scheduled to close on April 1, 2011. - 4.
-In re Detention/David T. McCuistion Funding is provided to pay for increased legal services related to increased legal expenses resulting from the Washington Supreme Court's ruling in In re Detention of McCuistion concerning the due process rights of sexually violent predators.
-The case is scheduled for reconsideration by the Washington Supreme Court. - 5.
-Reduce SCTF Staffing Ratios - Funds are reduced to reflect a modification in the staffing models for the Secure Community Transitional Facilities (SCTFs).
-The staffing models for the SCTF operated by the Special Commitment Center are mandated in statute. - 6.
-Pharmaceutical Savings - Funding is reduced to reflect a 20 percent savings associated with utilization of generic prescriptions and efficiencies in procurement.
+McNeil Island Corrections Center is scheduled to close on April 1, 2011.

+4. In re Detention/David T. McCuistion - Funding is provided to pay for increased legal services related to increased legal expenses resulting from the Washington Supreme Court's ruling in In re Detention of McCuistion concerning the due process rights of sexually violent predators.
+The case is scheduled for reconsideration by the Washington Supreme Court.

+5. Reduce SCTF Staffing Ratios - Funds are reduced to reflect a modification in the staffing models for the Secure Community Transitional Facilities (SCTFs).
+The staffing models for the SCTF operated by the Special Commitment Center are set in statute.